Rimurutempestx/AWS-Lambda-Functions/README.md

 - User management: You can use Lambda functions to manage user access and permissions in RDS.
 Lambda functions can help you enforce role-based access control and automatically create or delete users.
 - Performance tuning: You can use Lambda functions to automatically optimize database performance in RDS.
 Lambda functions can help you identify and fix performance bottlenecks in your database.
 - Data encryption: You can use Lambda functions to automatically encrypt data at rest in RDS.
 Lambda functions can help you ensure that your data is always protected and compliant.
+- Compliance monitoring: You can use Lambda functions to monitor RDS for compliance with various regulations and industry standards.
+Lambda functions can help you identify potential compliance issues and take corrective action.